-6 Upgrading and Uninstalling PEM Components
+Upgrading and Uninstalling PEM Components

 For detailed information about upgrading and moving PEM components, please see the PEM Upgrade and Migration Guide.
-PEM documentation and links to PEM and SQL Profiler installers are available from the EnterpriseDB website at:
+PEM documentation and links to PEM and SQL Profiler installers are available from the EnterpriseDB website

-Upgrading Postgres Enterprise ManagerTM
+Upgrading Postgres Enterprise Manager on WindowsTM

-To upgrade your version of PEM, simply invoke the PEM component installers.
+To upgrade your version of PEM on Windows, simply invoke the PEM component installers.
 Each installer will notify you if it detects a previous installation, and will upgrade to the more recent version of PEM.